DIY Kitchen Banquette – Custom Banquette Seating | Behr

 THE BIG REVEAL

 There’s a good chance you may have made a few marks on your walls while installing the banquette.
 Touch those up with a fresh coat of paint.
-Finally, enjoy your new banquette!
+Finally, enjoy your new kitchen banquette!
 Do you have any plans for adding a kitchen banquette?

 CUSTOMIZE & BUY